Advancing Columbia University’s Work to Combat Antisemitism

 - “One-click” method to file a complaint from all Columbia websites

-- 57 full-time employees—including full-time professional investigators
+- Staffed by full-time professional investigators

 - 2x increase in staff dedicated to handling complaints